Fornication/Arkays-Commandment/README.md

 Time to '**git gud**'

 Arkay’s Commandment is a Requiem-based and 3Tweaks-based mod list that aims to provide a fair, challenging Skyrim experience.
 You will be pressured to manage your resources efficiently, plan your travels carefully, and take on all encounters cautiously, while always needing a backup plan.
-There will be a somewhat steep learning curve for those not used to playing a more punishing list, but my goal is to make progression feel much more meaningful and earned.
-This list features simple permadeath; you have 1 life, no exceptions.
+There will be a somewhat steep learning curve for those not used to playing a more punishing list, but progression feels much more meaningful and earned.

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.**

 ## System Requirements

-- Windows 10
+- Windows 10+
 - Skyrim Special Edition on Steam
 	- You’ll need to launch Skyrim Special Edition from Steam at least once before playing if you haven’t before
 - Latest version of Wabbajack installed to a root folder (example C:\Wabbajack)
 - Enough space to download and install this list
 	- i.
-About 65 GB to download and about 95 GB for the installation.
-In total you'll need around 160 GB of space, but then after the installation completes, you can decide to delete the 65 GB download folder if you'd like.
+About 86 GB to download and about 128 GB for the installation.
+In total you'll need around 215 GB of space, but then after the installation completes, you can decide to delete the 65 GB download folder if you'd like.
 Note that if you delete the downloads, if you try to update the list, you will need to redownload the files.
 - Nexus Mods account (Nexus premium membership is highly recommended)
 - Microsoft Visual C++ x64
 	- i.
 Specifically, the file: vc_redist.x64.exe found here: https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0